ZipWits

 Overview

 Robert Frost said poetry “begins in delight and ends in wisdom.”
 What lies between are the inferences we make.
-This is a set of exercises on making inferences about life using verse.
+This is a set of exercises on making inferences about life using verse—rhyme built on reasoning.
 There are dozens of original works and reflective questions to develop skills in making strong interpretive inferences.

 Why verse?
-Interpreting verse—whether lyrics or poetic narrative—is a lot like interpreting life.
-You are part of the story.
-You make meaning.
+Interpreting verse is a lot like interpreting life.
+You’re part of the story, making meaning.
 You also develop communication and critical thinking skills.
 You’ll develop a rich sense of what is said, in words and in subtle context.

 Weak or Strong